-The main reason for the reduction in the asset value of Forwards from 2019/20 to 2020/21 and the increase in the liability value of Forwards from 2019/20 to 2020/21 relates to currency movements.
-In particular, there was a meaningful rise in the value of the Australian dollar against the US dollar in the months leading up to 30 June 2020, which resulted in a relatively high value of unrealised currency profits (i.e. an asset as at 30 June 2020).
-Conversely, there was a meaningful fall in the Australian dollar against the US dollar in the months leading up to 30 June 2021, which resulted in a relatively high value of unrealised currency losses (i.e. a liability as at 30 June 2021).
+The main reason for the increase in the liability value of Forwards from 2020/21 to 2021/22 relates to currency movements.
+In particular, there was a meaningful fall in the value of the Australian dollar against the US dollar in the months leading up to 30 June 2022, which resulted in a relatively high value of unrealised currency losses (i.e. a liability as at 30 June 2022).
+This fall in the Australian dollar against the US dollar was greater than the fall in the months leading up to 30 June 2021, which resulted in a higher value of unrealised currency losses compared with 30 June 2021.